HOME SEARCH ALL TOPICS

 Inside greengrocers

 There always seemed to be a queue of women at the door of the greengrocers which was kept permanently open for them, whatever the weather.
 So the shop was always draughty and in winter it was cold.
 It was also very scruffy because the potatoes, carrots and other vegetables came straight out of the ground unwashed and unbagged in rough wooden crates.
-Layers of dust seemed to cover everywhere.
+Layers of dust, which was probably dry soil, seemed to cover everywhere.

 The sales process

-The potatoes and any other earthy vegetables were weighed out for each customer by women in dusty green overalls, using the 'balance' type of scales with heavy weights on one side and a large dusty scoop on the other.
-The potatoes, etc were then tipped into brown paper bags, and carried away by customers in their string bags.
+The potatoes and any other earthy vegetables were weighed out for each customer by women in dusty green overalls and headscarves, using the 'balance' type of scales with heavy weights on one side and a large dusty scoop on the other.
+The potatoes etc were then tipped into brown paper bags, and carried away by customers in their string bags.
 Cane shopping baskets were the mainstay for most shopping, but the use of string bags for unwashed vegetables kept the dirt out of the shopping baskets.

 scales used by old greengrocers